Design with multipurpose parts

 how to →

-Design with multipurpose parts requires designers to think and act in new ways.
-Unfortunately, we teach and discuss design today in ways that make it impossible for designers to design sustainably and collaboratively, and thus to work with multipurpose parts.
+Design with multipurpose parts requires designers to think and act in unconventional ways.
+Unfortunately, we teach and discuss design today in a way that makes it almost impossible for designers to design sustainably and collaboratively.
+And the same reasons that stop designers from designing sustainably also stop them from designing with multipurpose parts.

-• “It’s mostly about looks.”
+- “It’s mostly about looks.”
 Designers often focus on the unique aesthetic appearance of a product.
-Sophisticated shapes, curves, materials and finishes translate into high status.
+Sophisticated shapes, curves, materials and finishes translate into high status and ultimately – sales!
 This leaves little to no room to consider other complex aspects of a design, such as its repairability, reusability, upgradeability or recyclability.
 It is about the superficial qualities of a product rather than the social structures surrounding its production, consumption and disposal.
-The incentive to make an impact or innovative leap in these areas is low.
-But this is where sustainability happens, or not.
+The incentive to make an impact or innovative leap in these areas is low or even negative because it might make the job of generating sales harder to do.
+But this is where sustainability happens.

-• “Individualists” Designers strive to be special.
+- “Individualists” Designers strive to be special!
 It is about being the exception to the norm rather than a member of a team or community.
 The individual is a genius.
 This is usually achieved by creating something that is as unconnected as possible with everything else.
 “Can’t touch this!”
-So, as a “great” designer, it is impossible to work with parts that other designers have created, because how does that make you unique?
+So, for a “great designer”, it is impossible to work with parts that other designers have created, because how does that make you unique?

-• “Going nuclear with IP.”
+- “Going nuclear with IP.”
 Intellectual property rights allow designers to earn a living.
-This actually applies to far fewer designers than there are designers who believe that it applies to them.
+This is a common belief.
+But it actually applies to far fewer designers than most designers think.
 Which is the first sign that most designers aren’t really educated about IP.
-As a result, they opt for the broadest and strongest protection, which is what dedicated IP lawyers advise them to do, because thats the product they sell.
-But IP is a part of the design.
+As a result, they opt for the broadest and strongest protection, which is what dedicated IP lawyers advise them to do, (because thats the product they want to sell).
+But intellectual property is a functional part of a design.
 And it is a design tool that, if not used carefully, can destroy the forms of collaboration between designers and companies that are necessary for sustainable development.
-The overuse of IP means that as a designer, by default, you can’t take the designs of others and build on them.
+The unreflected overuse of IP means that as a designer, by default, you can’t take the designs of others and build on them.
 As a result designers see other people’s designs as something to avoid and overcome, rather than something to work with and accelerate.
 Sustainable forms of cooperation aren’t trained.

 These three points explain why we don’t see many convincing solutions to sustainability problems at the design level of our products.
 The reason for this lies in the way the discourse within the design industry is conducted and how heroes are chosen.
 And that explains why many designers struggle to see what is interesting and rewarding about designing with multipurpose parts.